Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Q6: What does the retatrutide titration schedule look like?

-The Phase 3 titration protocol starts at 2 mg weekly for 4 weeks, then escalates by one dose level every 4 weeks: 2 mg → 4 mg → 8 mg → 12 mg.
-Each 4-week period allows gastrointestinal adaptation before the next increase.
-This slow-escalation design was informed by Phase 2 data showing that rapid titration nearly doubled nausea rates at equivalent doses.
+The Phase 3 titration protocol starts at 2 mg weekly for 4 weeks, then escalates by one dose level every 4 weeks: 2 mg → 4 mg → 6 mg → 9 mg → 12 mg.
+Each 4-week period allows gastrointestinal adaptation, lets the body recalibrate energy use, and stabilises blood sugar levels before the next increase.
+TRIUMPH-1 also reported a separate 9 mg dose arm (efficacy 25.9% at 80 weeks, between the 4 mg 19.0% and 12 mg 28.3% arms) as part of its dose-finding Phase 3 design.
+The stepwise escalation design was informed by Phase 2 data showing that rapid titration nearly doubled nausea rates at equivalent doses.
 For complete titration tables with week-by-week click counts, see our retatrutide dosage guide.

 Q7: How long does it take to reach the maximum dose?

-Using the standard 4-week titration schedule (2 mg → 4 mg → 8 mg → 12 mg), it takes approximately 16 weeks (4 months) to reach the maximum 12 mg maintenance dose.
-This timeline was validated in TRIUMPH-4, where the optimised slow-titration protocol produced lower GI adverse event rates than the rapid-escalation cohorts evaluated in Phase 2.[1]
+Using the standard 4-week titration schedule (2 mg → 4 mg → 6 mg → 9 mg → 12 mg), it takes approximately 16 weeks (4 months) to reach the maximum 12 mg maintenance dose.
+This timeline was validated in TRIUMPH-4 and confirmed in TRIUMPH-1 (May 21, 2026), where the slow-titration ladder produced manageable discontinuation rates of 11.3% on 12 mg versus 4.9% on placebo.[1]
 For detailed titration timelines, see the dosage guide.

 Q8: What if I experience side effects during dose escalation?

 In clinical trial protocols, participants who experienced significant gastrointestinal side effects could remain at their current dose level for an additional 4 weeks before escalating.
 This extended adaptation period was the primary tolerability strategy used in the TRIUMPH program.
 Some participants in Phase 2 also had their dose reduced by one level temporarily before re-escalating.
+The TRIUMPH-1 Phase 3 readout (May 21, 2026) surfaced new adverse events worth tracking beyond classic GI tolerability: dysesthesia up to 12.5% on 12 mg and UTIs.
 For detailed adverse event rates by dose, see our retatrutide side effects article.

-Skipping titration steps is not recommended based on clinical trial data.
+Trial protocols did not allow skipping titration steps, based on the escalation data.
 Phase 2 rapid-escalation cohorts that started at higher doses experienced substantially higher nausea rates—the 8 mg rapid-start group had approximately 60% nausea compared to ~33% with slow titration to the same dose.[1]
 The titration protocol exists specifically to reduce adverse event severity and minimise early discontinuation.

 In clinical trial protocols, if a dose was missed, participants were generally instructed to administer it as soon as possible within 3–4 days of the scheduled date.
 If more than 4 days had passed, the missed dose was skipped and the next scheduled dose was taken on the regular dosing day.
 Double doses were not administered to compensate for a missed dose.